AnusPropeller/Discord-Nuker-Selfbot/README.md

 Tries to remain under the radar for as long as possible. <br/>
 Built using the dev build of discord.py-self. <br/>
 The zip file is a Nuitka build that doesn't require installing any dependencies or using an IDE.
+## Using a json file list.
+To use a .json file as a list for members, drag it into the same directory.
+Follow the same json pattern as in my member scraper bot repo.
 # Features
 ### Permission Based Deletion
 If the user has permission, it deletes the following: